JuliaLang/julia/doc/stdlib/file.rst

    ..
 Docstring generated from Julia source

-   Return a relative filepath to path either from the current directory or from an optional start directory.
-This is a path computation: the filesystem is not accessed to confirm the existence or nature of path or startpath.
+   Return a relative filepath to ``path`` either from the current directory or from an optional start directory.
+This is a path computation: the filesystem is not accessed to confirm the existence or nature of ``path`` or ``startpath``\ .

 .. function:: expanduser(path::AbstractString) -> AbstractString